 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include research assignments, case studies, problem questions, practical activities, reports and exams.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-Following completion of the LLB degree, you can progress to the LLM Legal Practice which is focussed on helping you secure a training contract or your first legal job.
+Following completion of the LLB degree, you can progress on to LLM Legal Practice which is focused on helping you secure a training contract or your first legal job.
 The course includes the Legal Practice Course (LPC) which is the qualification required to qualify as a solicitor in England and Wales.

 The Reg Vardy Centre,

 If your qualification is not listed above, please contact the Student Administration team at firstname.lastname@example.org for further advice.